WWE News: ‘SmackDown’ Superstar Has Car Broken Into And Ring Gear Stolen

 — TUCKy (@tuckerwwe) September 25, 2019

-There wasn’t any further info regarding the situation given by Tucker, but one would assume that this incident was reported to the police.
+There wasn’t any further information regarding the situation given by Tucker, but one would assume that this incident was reported to the police.
 The good thing about social media is that if Tucker’s ring gear ends up online and for sale, everyone who has seen this post will know that they are dealing with stolen goods.

 It’s really difficult for superstars and wrestlers of any promotion to avoid issues when they’re on the road so often.